 - 2 large eggs

-- 6 squares baking chocolate melted (and slightly cooled)
+- 6 oz unsweetened chocolate melted (and slightly cooled)

-- 1 1/2 c coarsely chopped walnuts toasted if you have time!
+- 1 1/2 cups coarsely chopped walnuts toasted if you have time!

 - Preheat oven to 350ºF.

 - Cream together margarine (or room temperature butter) and sugar.
-Stir in syrup, vanilla and eggs.
+Stir in corn syrup, vanilla and eggs.

 - Sift or just stir together flour, baking powder and salt.
 Add to sugar mixture, mixing well.
 Add melted chocolate and nuts.
 Stir until mixed.